badlydrawnrob/elm-playground/README.md

 **Here are my goals:**

 1. Prototyping a business model
+2. Write as little code as possible[^1]
-2. Teaching beginners
+3. Teaching beginners

 **If I were to start over and learn again, I would:**

 1. Start with [HTDP](https://github.com/badlydrawnrob/racket-playground/tree/master/htdp) and then [Elm](https://www.manning.com/books/elm-in-action)
-2. Learn only a subset of CompSci[^1] (first two chapters of HTDP, for example)
+2. Learn only a subset of CompSci[^2] (first two chapters of HTDP, for example)
 3. Learn the best practices for `http` servers, `json` and `REST` APIs
 4. Learn how to use Ai as a teacher, or for pair-programming
 5. Learn from a mentor (good habits and what _not_ to do)